blueskyCommunity/aozora/anatomy-of-a-social-network.md

 "User U18 commented on post P36 " only makes sense if we have a way to identify user U18 and post P36 we must have some symbolic representation of entities in the system.

+In order to be able to re-post, react to, comment on, abuse report, or talk about a document in any way each document will need to have its own identifier.

 In a centralised system like twitter or facebook they can just assign unique IDs using a unique column in a database.
 For systems like email we partition the space with "user@example.com"